-Combo box gadgets can display a default value and a list limit.
+Combo box gadgets can display a default value for the first use of the gadget and limit the number of values displayed.
 Select Allow Typing to support typing into the combo box to quickly find a known value.
 Enable auto suggest to present users with matching data as the user types a value.
 Figure 4-118 shows the combo box formatting options.